synman/bambu-printer-manager/README.md

 Setting `verbose` to `True` will enable (exhaustive) file and stdout logging

 ## BambuSpool
-`BambuSpool` is the value object used for reporting on the spools currently available for use with your printer and is returned as a `List` from the `BambuPrinter` `spools` property.
+`BambuSpool` is the value object used for reporting on the spools currently available for use with your printer and is returned as a `Tuple` from the `BambuPrinter` `spools` property.

 The `id` attributes (base 0) correspond to the AMS / AMS-lite loaded spools as well as the External feeder `id=254`.
 ### Properties